brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 The `next_group()` helper will recursively walk the destination propagation tree, descending into each propagation group of the propagation tree.

 The important part is that it takes care to propagate the source mount tree to all peers in the peer group of a propagation group before it propagates to the slaves to those peers in the propagation group.
-In other words, it creates and mounts copies of the source mount tree that become masters before it creates and mounts copies of the source mount tree that become slaves to these masters.
+In other words, a mount in the source mount propagation tree which will be a master is always created before that mount's slaves.

 It is important to remember that propagating the source mount tree to each mount `@m` in the destination propagation tree simply means that we create and mount new copies `@child` of the source mount tree on `@m` such that `@child->mnt_parent` points to `@m`.

 Since we know that each node `@m` in the destination propagation tree headed by `@dest_mnt`'s peer group will be overmounted with a copy of the source mount tree and since we know that the propagation properties of each copy of the source mount tree we create and mount at `@m` will mostly mirror the propagation properties of `@m`.
-We can use that information to create and mount the copies of the source mount tree that become masters before their slaves.
+Since we know that each node `@m` in the destination propagation tree headed by `@dest_mnt`'s peer group will be overmounted with a copy of the source mount, and since we know that the propagation properties of each copy of the source mount tree we create and mount at `@m` will mostly mirror the propagation properties of `@m`, we can use that information to create and mount the copies of the source mount that become masters before their slaves.

 The easy case is always when `@m` and `@last_dest` are peers in a peer group of a given propagation group.
-In that case we know that we can simply copy `@last_source` without having to figure out what the master for the new copy `@child` of the source mount tree needs to be as we've done that in a previous call to `propagate_one()`.
+In that case we know that the new copy `@child` should have the same master as `@last_source`, whose master was determined in a previous call to `propagate_one()`.

-The hard case is when we're dealing with a slave mount or a shared-slave mount `@m` in a destination propagation group that we need to create and mount a copy of the source mount tree on.
+The hard case is when we're dealing with an `@m` which is a pure slave mount or a shared-slave mount in a new peer group, as we need to find an appropriate mount in the source mount tree to be the master of `@m`.

 For each propagation group in the destination propagation tree we propagate the source mount tree to we want to make sure that the copies `@child` of the source mount tree we create and mount on slaves `@m` pick an earlier copy of the source mount tree that we mounted on a master `@m` of the destination propagation group as their master.
 This is a mouthful but as far as we can tell that's the core of it all.